sierraelery8/sierraelery8/README.md

 - Bullet lists
 - Numbered lists
 - Links
-- Images
+- Images (when applicable)

-This ensures my READMEs are clean, readable, and professional.
+This ensures my READMEs are clean, readable, and professional, and follow the structure outlined in the Portfolio Catch-Up resource.